vitorheidrich/q2-srs/README.md

 Once you have chosen an adequate C<sub>min</sub>, run `SRS` with the C<sub>min</sub> that suits your data.
 The output of `SRS` will be an OTU/ASV table SRS-normalized at C<sub>min</sub> reads per sample that is ready for the next steps of your pipeline.

+**Be aware**: the first time you run any q2-srs command will take a little longer than usual.
+This is due to the installation of necessary R dependencies.
+Use the `--verbose` flag (as in the following examples) to keep up with the installation process.
+After this first usage, q2-srs will run much faster.

 ### Usage examples

 In the following examples we are going to use the ASV table (DADA2 output) from the Moving Pictures [tutorial](https://docs.qiime2.org/2020.8/tutorials/moving-pictures/).
 The table is summarized below: